-BOSS Revolution Money Transfer Accelerates Network Expansion through Partnership with TerraPay
+BOSS Revolution Money Transfer accelerates network expansion through partnership with TerraPay

-Newark, NJ, Aug.
-12, 2021 (GLOBE NEWSWIRE) -- BOSS Revolution Money Transfer, the international remittance service of IDT Corporation (NYSE: IDT), today announced a partnership with TerraPay, a global payments infrastructure company, to provide BOSS Revolution customers with new money transfer destinations across Africa, Asia, LATAM and Europe.

-BOSS Revolution has begun offering seamless and secure payments to mobile wallets in Senegal and Benin through TerraPay to begin the expansion.
+THE HAGUE, Netherlands, Aug.
+13, 2021 /PRNewswire/ -- TerraPay, a global payments infrastructure company, today announced the partnership with BOSS Revolution Money Transfer - the international remittance service of IDT Corporation to provide BOSS Revolution's customers with new money transfer destinations across Africa, Asia, LATAM and Europe.
+BOSS Revolution has already begun offering seamless and secure payments to mobile wallets in Senegal and Benin through TerraPay.

-“Our customers in the US can now send money to friends and family in Senegal, Benin and 36 other countries including over 309,000 points of payment,” said Alfredo O’Hagan, IDT’s SVP for Consumer Payments.
-“We are delighted to partner with TerraPay as we open new corridors and emphasize real-time payment options leveraging their extensive platform.”

 Commenting on the relationship, Ani Sane, Co-founder and Chief Business Officer, TerraPay, said, "Our exciting partnership with BOSS Revolution will empower customers in the US to connect with family and friends worldwide, starting with mobile wallets in Senegal and Benin, while growing both companies' footprints.
 This collaboration is another example of the impact our digital interoperable payment network provides across regions.
 We are driving greater access to financial services globally for all our partners and customers."